 Take Home Message

-This decision fortifies the criticality of ensuring the correct owner is recorded on the Register and that the owner of the mark exercise actual control over use of the trade mark by an authorised user of the trade mark.
+This decision fortifies the criticality of ensuring that trade mark ownership is correctly recorded on the Register and that the owner of the mark exercise actual control over use of the trade mark by an authorised user of the trade mark.
 It is not sufficient to rely on indirect control from a director or majority shareholder.
-Failure to comply with the requirements of ownership and use can lead to the irrevocable loss of the trade mark registration.
+Failure to comply with the requirements of trade mark ownership and use can lead to the irrevocable loss of the trade mark registration.